Congratulations on your decision to marry! It’s our pleasure to help you prepare for the Sacrament of Marriage.

 How do we register?

-Providing there is still availability, couples can register once the deadline has passed however a late fee will apply.
+Providing there is still space…yes…you can register after the deadline however a late fee will apply.

-Conferences are offered the third Saturday of selected months throughout the year.
-Please check the current calendar below for dates.
+Except in rare cases, Pre Cana is typically held the third Saturday of selected months throughout the year.
+See below for the current schedule.

-Please Note: Pending availability, a late fee of $40 will apply to registrations not received by the deadline.
+Please Note: A late fee of $40 applies to registrations submitted after the deadline.

 Where is Pre Cana held?

-Pre Cana is held at the Bethany Center in Lutz.
+Pre Cana is held at our retreat center in Lutz.
 The address will be included in your confirmation letter.

 How will we know if we’re confirmed?